Last Updated on February 22, 2023 by Janine

 A Note on Theft

-As in just about any other big city, petty theft is common in Mexico City.
-With this in mind, try not to flaunt any valuables.
+As in just about any other big city, petty theft is relatively common in Mexico City.
+Try not to flaunt any valuables.

 Leave expensive jewelry or watches at home for safekeeping.
 Also, be sure to keep your purse and pockets zipped to deter pickpockets.